villano-lab/galactic-spin-W1/paper/paper.md

 ## Description of the software or learning module

-In this interactive module, we include several programs:
+In this interactive module, we include several programs in the form of Jupyter notebooks [@soton403913]:

-1. Adjustable widgets of four example rotation curves, allowing visual representation of how each galactic component fits into the total representative velocity curve.
+1. An interactive introduction to dark matter.
 2. A dark matter widget program visually demonstrating specifically how a dark matter halo effects a total rotation curve, the most important physical parameters that define the theoretical halo, and the calculated theoretical mass implied by the halo at its given displayed curve.
 3. A program linking the rotation curve data of 180 galaxies from the SPARC database to be processed easily through the GIPSY program via SSH
 4. (Judit's curve and template codes from the workshop)